Carlos-ZRM/Kubernetes-Subtitulado/oc/gitOps.md

 ## Why GitOps

 Deal Infra Operations as a Code.
+Infrastructure as code is a method for managing, configuring, and updating the entire software infrastructure at a datacenter using configuration files that are both machine-readable and human-readable.
+The configuration files are machine-readable in a structured format (usually YAML) so that software tools can read them to automate changes.
+They are also human-readable so that administrators can maintain them easily and immediately understand what they define.
+You can think of configuration files as the “code” for the infrastructure.[2]

 - Standard workflow : Use familiar tools and Git workflows from application development teams
 - Enhanced security: Review changes beforehand, detect configuration drifts, and take action
 -  Visibility and audit: Capture and trace any change to clusters through Git history